-Mumbai, Dec 1: Skipper Mahendra Singh Dhoni Sunday said it will be a fresh start for Indian cricket as the team embarks on a tour to South Africa without batting legend Sachin Tendulkar, who retired from all forms of cricket last month.
+Mumbai, Dec 1 (IANS) Skipper Mahendra Singh Dhoni Sunday said it will be a fresh start for Indian cricket as the team embarks on a tour to South Africa without batting legend Sachin Tendulkar, who retired from all forms of cricket last month.

 Dhoni said the three-match ODI series that starts the tour will help the team prepare well for the two Tests.

 India will first play the ODI series in Johannesburg (Dec 5), Durban (Dec 8) and Centurion (Dec 8).